 - Do not corner the animal.
 Always leave an escape route.
 An animal that feels trapped is more likely to attack.

 - In case of encounters with wolves, cougars or coyotes, never turn your back on them.
 Get away slowly without losing eye contact.
 Try to look as big as you can.
 You can place an object on your head in order to do this.

 - In the case of an encounter with a bear, your reaction will depend on the type of bears and type of encounter, as we explain in this article.
 Having bear spray ready is always the best solution.

 - Don’t run under any circumstances,as it could awaken animals’ predatory instincts.

 If you come across a cougar, grizzly bear, black bear or wolf, you must report it to the park, since these species populations are being monitored and controlled.
 If you have an unfortunate encounter with any other type of wildlife, you should also report it.

 For Banff, Yoho, and Kootenay you can call 403-762-1470 and for Jasper, you can call at 780-852-6155.

 WILDLIFE MAP – WHERE TO VIEWING ANIMALS IN THE CANADIAN ROCKIES

 On this map, we have pinned the places where we could see Canadian Rockies wildlife.
 In addition, as we discussed in the Jasper National Park article, at the reception of the Sunwapta Falls Rocky Mountain Lodge on the Icefields Parkway, there is a map where everyone can indicate sightings made in recent days.
 That map will be more updated than the map that we show you here, but this gives you a general idea of where to spot wildlife in the Canadian Rockies.

 WILDLIFE ON THE WEST COAST OF CANADA

-Seeing orcas in the wild has been my dream since I was a child and it came true there.
+Seeing orcas in the wild has been my dream since I was a child and it came true during the Vancouver whale watching tour we took.

 Seeing the largest dolphin in the world while sailing the ocean is priceless.
 The best time to see orcas in Vancouver is from May to October since apart from the whales who live there, many transients will be crossing these waters.